GhumanNavneet/Azure-PostgreSQL-DMS-Lab/Module 2: Migrate PostgreSQL to Azure Database for PostgreSQL online using DMS.md

 In this tutorial, you learn how to:

+* Create an Azure storage account and initialize Azure Cloud Shell for Azure CLI.
+* Create an **Azure Database for PostgreSQL** instance
 * Migrate the sample schema using pgdump utility.
 * Create an instance of the Azure Database Migration Service.
 * Create a migration project by using the Azure Database Migration Service.